Building in a Chapel

 St. Chad College was established in Regina in 1907 for the training of divinity students.
 It amalgamated with Emmanuel College and moved to the Saskatoon campus in 1964.
 The Chapel of St. Chad was designed by Webster, Forrester and Scott of Saskatoon and constructed in 1965 and 1966.

 Emmanuel College has a unique history and relationship with the University of Saskatchewan.
 In 1883 by an Act of Parliament, Emmanuel College was incorporated as “The University of Saskatchewan.”
 When the provincial university was established in Saskatoon in 1909, the Synod decided to relinquish its title and opt for affiliation to the new university.
 The Emmanuel and St. Chad buildings were vacated in 2005 when they joined the Saskatoon Theological Union.
-The college building and St. Chad chapel along with the old neighboring Rugby Chapel were purchased by the university in the fall of 2006 and the Emmanuel and St. Chad space earmarked for Graduate Student’s Association (GSA).
+The college building and St. Chad chapel along with the old neighboring Rugby Chapel were purchased by the university in the fall of 2006 and the Emmanuel and St. Chad space earmarked for the Graduate Students' Association (GSA).

-During a presentation to the University Council in 2007, Janice Victor, the then President of GSA stressed the importance of a new, prominent space for graduate students to assemble.
+During a presentation to University Council in 2007, Janice Victor, the then President of GSA stressed the importance of a new, prominent space for graduate students to assemble.
 This space would be great for hosting social functions, presentations, events and casual socialization and studying.
 Following the meeting, a faculty member, who requested to remain anonymous, was said to have handed Victor a cheque toward the cause in appreciation of all graduate students for the support they provide faculty.